Skip to content

 Individual schedules override the global schedule for that specific flow.

-Scheduled flows begin execution at the specified intervals, starting from when you enable the schedule.
+Scheduled flows start at the specified intervals from when you enable the schedule.
 For example:

 • Enable at 2:00 PM with "Every Hour" = Next run at 3:00 PM